 Since the mid-1990s, he has combined his visual art practice with performing arts, cinema and music.
 Those parallel pathways have deeply influenced his approach to making and exhibiting his works, while at the same time the need to delve into experiences and environments radically removed from his ordinary life has pushed him to design and complete a variety of solo and group projects.
 These were included in exhibitions and editorial productions such as Mediterraneo (2003), Palagio degli Incanti (2007), Passing Through, London (2010-2011), Fish-eye (2012-2013), Ferrocarril (2013-2014) and LINA (2016-2019).
 Since 2020 he has been working on Petrolio, an investigation into the dark soul of contemporary society.

 Umberto was a co-founder of VACA, a collective that for more than twenty years gathered a diverse range of artists, filmmakers and writers, and in 2009 he founded the Opificio della Rosa, a low environmental impact printmaking centre comprised of two studios, hosting and supporting artists of different nationalities and backgrounds engaged in experimental projects.Since 2016 he has been president of the Renate Herold Czaschka Foundation, dedicated to printmaking and artists’ books.

-Since 1991 his practice is complemented with teaching on BA courses in Graphic Design and Printmaking.
-He is currently Associate Lecturer in Graphic Communication Design at Central Saint Martins, University of the Arts London and Visiting Professor at Rome Academy of Fine Arts.
+His practice is complemented with teaching on BA courses in Graphic Design and Printmaking, and he is currently Lecturer in Graphic Communication Design at Central Saint Martins, University of the Arts London.

-Umberto Giovannini lives and works in Italy and London.
+Umberto lives and works in Italy and London.

 Download the full CV here